benbenzi888/RFO_DeepDRR/README.md

 | Wires |  cotton_wires |

 ![Rendering](./RFO%20models/rendering.png)

+All the RFO models are saved as .obj files.
+Since the pipeline is set to load dicom files as input, we also provide an example script ([obj2dcm.py](./RFO_models/obj2dcm.py)) to convert these .obj files into .dcm files.
+Revise it as you want.

 ## Want to run RFO_DeepDRR pipleline?
 This part will be available after the paper is accepted.
 Thank you!